 Piles Of Sawdust

-Wood-destroying insects like termites and carpenter ants are the bane of many homeowners’ existence.
+Wood-destroying insects like carpenter ants are the bane of many homeowners’ existence.
 These little pests are very hard to detect, but if you notice small piles of sawdust or powdery residue near wood furnishings in the home, it may be the handiwork of pests.
 If you start to notice piles of sawdust around window sills or interior molding, you may want to call a pest control specialist right away.

 As you start your search for a new abode, keep an eye on the landscape and yard of all of the potential homes you tour.
 Damaged patches of lawn, such as uneven grass length or dead grass patches, can be a clear indication of a pest infestation.
-Whether the issues is caused by moles, beetles, or termites, a pest control specialist will be able to help.
+Whether the issues is caused by moles, beetles, or ants, a pest control specialist will be able to help.

 We hope that this article is helpful as you start to tour homes in Colorado.
 If you need a professional pest control company, contact Colorado Pest Management today.